laravel/docs/requests.md

 <a name="retrieving-all-input-data"></a>
 #### Retrieving All Input Data

-You may also retrieve all of the incoming request's input data as an `array` using the `all` method.
+You may retrieve all of the incoming request's input data as an `array` using the `all` method.
 This method may be used regardless of whether the incoming request is from an HTML form or is an XHR request:

     $input = $request->all();